lightningrodlabs/tending/README.md

 - Member: a member of the group.
 Members will be able to "propagate" posts from other agents (think re-post).
 - Perspective: a configuration of levers grouped together.
 Eg, in a small village, you may have the "interesting farming projects" perspective and the "board games night" perspective.
 In a working team, you may have the  "urgent tasks" perspective and the "long term mission" perspective.
 - Lever: rate of importance of something (is this an interval?
 An absolute number?
 TBD).

+## High-level architecture

+This is not intended to be a full-blown happ, but rather a DNA that groups can plug in to help make sense of reality.

+Other happs will be able to import this DNA and configure it to fit their needs.

+### Zomes
+- Aspects
+- Roles
+- Profiles
+- Posts (?)
+- Perspectives